pixelastic/painting.pixelastic.com/src/mineEntrance/index.md

 Once dried, I added flocking with white glue here and there.
 And once this glue was dried, I applied another layer of water/glue (50/50 mix) on the flocked areas to really seal the flocking.
 I also added some aquarium plant decorations to add some volume to the vegetation.

-As this is a very messy step, I do that on a foldable silicone plate (the kind you use when cooking in the oven).
-Silicone is great because it doesn't not stick to anything.
+As this is a very messy step, I do that on a foldable silicone mat (the kind you use when cooking in the oven).
+Silicone is great because it doesn't stick to anything.
 You can have all the glue you want dripping on it, once it's dry you can just peel it off and have your silicone mat brand as new.
 This is my go-to material when doing anything that has a chance of putting glue everywhere.

 ![image-20230819153847435](./image-20230819153847435.png)

 And the final result is one of my favorite build.
 It's sturdy because of the Playmobil base.
 It's simple enough that you can recognize it easily.
 It's the right scale to put miniatures.
 It's also full of details so you can tell your on stories.

 It's displayed on my shelf, along with my favorite builds.